-Chuck Brown, the Godfather of Go-Go music, died Wednesday.
-In 2011, he stopped by World Cafe to discuss his 50-plus-year career and his last album.
+Chuck Brown, the Godfather of Go-Go music, died in 2012.
+A year earlier, he'd stopped by World Cafe to discuss his 50-plus-year career and his last album.

 Chuck Brown's name will forever loom large in the go-go genre, and he remains legendary in his hometown of Washington, D.C.
 The guitarist, vocalist and bandleader got his start in the 1960s as a guitarist with Jerry Butler and The Earls of Rhythm, as well as Los Latinos.

 Pulling from Latin, African and jazz influences, Brown's style is highly regarded for capturing the bass-line fundamentals of dance music.
 His latest, We Got This, is a three-disc album featuring exciting collaborations with Jill Scott, Ledisi and Marcus Miller, among others.

 This story originally ran on Feb.
 3, 2011.